 Today, you can see the high sheen of RetroPlate polished concrete on the floors in high-end car dealerships, office buildings, restaurants, hotel lobbies, museums, schools and universities, and so on.

 The Ashford Formula has now densified more than five billion square feet of concrete.
-That’s enough concrete to create a three-foot sidewalk that circles the Equator four times.
+That’s enough concrete to create a two-and-a-half-foot sidewalk that circles the equator fifteen times.
 Additionally, the RetroPlate System has polished more than 237 million square feet of concrete.

 Not only could both systems circle the globe multiple times, both are used on floors across the globe.
 In 1981, the first international distributor of the Ashford Formula was established in Australia.
 Today, the Ashford Formula and the RetroPlate System are represented in more than 100 countries around the world.